OsmosysSoftware/wp-history-monitor/README.md

 # wp-history-monitor
-Monitors the changes made by the user to Posts, Pages and Users.
+Monitors the changes made by the user to Posts, Pages and Users details.